AYOUB09S/Wordpress-with-Vagrant/README.md

 NFS Share: nfs
 MySQL Database: mysql

-# The two WordPress applications will mount the WordPress folder into the following path: /opt/wordpress.
+The two WordPress applications will mount the WordPress folder into the following path: /opt/wordpress.

-# The WordPress folders are located on the NFS Share at the location: /mnt/wordpress.
+The WordPress folders are located on the NFS Share at the location: /mnt/wordpress.

 # Components:

-MySQL
+MySQL:
-Apache
+Apache:
-NFS Share
+NFS Share:
-WordPress
+WordPress: